 - Hyper-or hypo-reactivity to sensory input or unusual interest in sensory aspects of environment; (such as apparent indifference to pain/heat/cold, adverse response to specific sounds or textures, excessive smelling or touching of objects, fascination with lights or spinning objects.

-RRBs have been shown to cause significant challenges for both the individual with ASD and his or her family.
+RRBs have been shown to cause significant challenges for both the individual with autism and their family.
 Likewise, they can impede learning and socialization by decreasing the likelihood of positive interactions with peers and adults.
-Parents of individuals with ASD also report that RRBs are one of the most challenging features of ASD due to their significant interference with daily life.
+Parents of autistic individuals also report that RRBs are one of the most challenging features of autism due to their significant interference with daily life.
 In contrast with the core domain of social/communication deficits, RRBs have only recently been the focus of systematic research efforts.

 Inconsistent with previous research, all psychiatric symptom domains appeared unrelated to children’s level of functioning.
 However, level of functioning moderated the relationship of SIB and depressive and anxiety symptoms.
 For higher functioning children and youth, elevated levels of SIB were predictive of more severe depressive and anxiety symptoms whereas higher levels of SIB were predictive of less severe depressive and anxiety symptoms for lower functioning individuals.
 For lower functioning individuals, high levels of ritualistic and sameness behaviors predicted more severe depressive symptoms while there was no significant relationship for higher functioning individuals.

 The results of this study may help clarify the presentation of ASD phenotypes, suggesting that different types of RRBs may be predictive of co-occurring psychiatric disorders.
 This has implications for genetic and neurobiological research.
 For example, differences underlying genetic and neurobiological factors may be identified based on symptom presentation, including RRBs and co-occurring psychiatric symptoms.
-Moreover, if RRBs and psychiatric symptoms do share common etiologies, interventions for psychiatric symptoms may help ameliorate RRBs in individuals with ASD.
+Moreover, if RRBs and psychiatric symptoms do share common etiologies, interventions for psychiatric symptoms may help ameliorate RRBs in autistic individuals.
 The possibility that RRBs such ritualistic and sameness behaviors may be involved in development and maintenance of anxiety or that restricted interests protect against the development of depressive symptoms has significant implications for treatment and should be explored in future research.
-Given that RRBs continue to be a core feature of ASD in DSM-5, clinicians and practitioners should give increased attention to the assessment and presence of RRBs and their impact on common co-occurring disorders and psychological well-being of individuals with ASD.
+Given that RRBs continue to be a core feature of ASD in DSM-5, clinicians and autism professionals should give increased attention to the assessment and presence of RRBs and their impact on common co-occurring disorders and psychological well-being of individuals with autism.